0xizee/MultisignWallet/README.md

 # MultisignWallet
 Cool simple multiSign wallet with some test
+Some value are hard coded